 If someone in your residence has allergies or asthma, we suggest installing a filter with a higher MERV rating.
 The bigger the number this is, the better your filter is at getting rid of contaminants.

 Keep fresh air circulating by opening windows whenever the weather allows.
 We also recommend running exhaust fans in your bathroom and kitchen frequently to eliminate pollutants and draw in more fresh air.

 4. Call Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Midland Air Service Experts has a fix to help your loved ones breathe more easily.
+From whole-home air purifiers, Midland Air Service Experts has a fix to help your loved ones breathe more easily.
 We’ll help you select the right option during your free home comfort assessment.
 Reach us at 803-399-7208 to book yours right away!